jaySiddhapura-eng/Git-strategy/README.md

    $ git fetch origin B2 	# will fetch the changes made at origin/B2 into local repo
    $ git merge origin/B2

-   # put this one in git fetch vs merge
    ~~~

 ## Resolving merge conflicts